 What are the Health Benefits of Wormwood?

-As complex as the subject of parasites is, all you need to cleanse your body of them is three simple herbs: Green Black Walnut Hull, Wormwood, and Fresh Cloves.
+While the subject of parasites is complex, and there is still much that we need to learn, we do know that the most effective way to cleanse parasites from the body is by utilizing the famous formula “wormwood complex.”
+Wormwood complex is a traditional parasite remedy containing three powerful anti-parasitic herbs: Green Black Walnut Hull, Wormwood, and Fresh Cloves.
 These herbs have strong anthelmintic properties, meaning they are wonderful at expelling parasitic worms from the body.
-Together, these three herbs make up what is traditionally known as “wormwood complex,” and are the ingredients that make up our Zuma Nutrition Parasite Cleanse Formula.
+Together, these three herbs make up the ingredients in our Zuma Nutrition Parasite Cleanse Tonic.

 Our formula is a high-grade concentration of these herbs extracted in 85% organic alcohol making for a very therapeutic and effective formula.
 The combination of these three herbs helps support the body's effective detoxification of both the egg and the adult stages of 100 different internal parasites, including amoebas, giardia, many worms, and liver flukes.